kiriti2104/MyWays/README.md

 Getting Started

+This Project uses a Reservation system to book tickets in the provided Airlines.
+Online booking of tickets ensures Conjestion control of Passengers, and also saves a lot of time.
+The Passengers are also assured with easy access to the Airline Portal.

 This Repository contains a UML Diagram (.mdj), PDF format of the UML diagram(.pdf), Python code files generated for the UML Diagram (.py), an ER Diagram (.pdf).